siewchoo/03_GettingAndCleaningData/Project/README.md

 <br/>
 <br/>
-The first 3 components are required for the core work.<br/>
+The first 3 components are required for the core work.
 Their relationship can be summarized as:
 <table>
 	<tr>
 		<td>UCI HAR Dataset</td>